helixml/helix/README.md

 * **Educational use:** you are a school/university
 * **Small Business use:** a company with under $10M annual revenue and less than 250 employees

+If you fall outside of these terms, please [contact us](mailto:founders@helix.ml) to discuss purchasing a license for large commercial use.

 You are not allowed to use our code to build a product that competes with us.

 Contributions to the open source code are welcome, and will fall under the same conditions.